 did it over and over Universe thaw and return arbiter

 of one-last-tries selves mender,

-Her fluid lines are amassing clusters, her rush slowed —the tunnels
+Her liquid lines are amassing clusters, rush slowed —the tunnels

 that play the old rush-rhythm, scared of the day, and, yes, they

 will turn off.
 Gush give up.
 Dammed river, log-tied flow strike